andrewzjs/personal-projects/no-no-bananas/README.md

-# No No Bananas
+# No No Bananas (Slot Machine)

-## Description
+## Game Description
  **No No Bananas** is based on a slot machine game, but with a little twist.
-Matching fruits will give points, with the exception of the **Rotten Banana**, which will give -10 points.
+Matching fruits will give points, with the exception of the **Rotten Banana**, which will give -20 points.
 I created this game with an **8-bit art style**, because the 1st generation pokemon games were a big part of my childhood and still influence me to this day.

  ![Initial Game state](/no-no-bananas/screenshots/game-screenshot.PNG?raw=true)
  ![Win Game State](/no-no-bananas/screenshots/game-win-screenshot.PNG?raw=true)